-Eastern Piano Camp is an exhilarating week of making music while making friends, open to pianists entering 6th through 12th grades.
+Eastern Piano Camp is an exhilarating week of making music while making friends, is open to students completing the 5th through 12th grades.
 Each day will be full of interesting classes, solo and group rehearsals, and fun evening activities.
 Participants will be pushed to reach their potential by learning an entirely new solo piece and an ensemble piece, both to be performed in a group recital at the end of the week.
-One-on-one coaching with EIU's piano faculty will ensure rapid improvement and new insights.
+One-on-one coaching with EMC's piano faculty will ensure rapid improvement and new insights.
 Class topics include piano technique, efficient practice methods, music history, famous pianists, and instrument maintenance.

-Please direct any questions you might have to the piano camp coordinator, Harrison Cole.
+Please direct any questions you might have to the EMC Director, Rebecca Johnson.

 Equally at home in vocal and instrumental repertoire, Cara Chowning is in demand as a coach, music director and collaborative artist.
 She has performed extensively throughout the United States, South America, and Europe as a duo partner, chamber musician and orchestral pianist.
 A frequent guest coach and conductor, Chowning is the music director for the vocal series of the Bar Harbor Music Festival.
 She is a regular guest artist at the ABRAF festival in Sao Paolo, Brazil, the Teatro Bicentenario in San Juan, Argentina, and the Mitad al Mundo Flute Festival in Quito, Ecuador.

 An accomplished coach and music director, Chowning has prepared opera and musical theater productions at the professional, young artist, and collegiate level.
 She has served on the music staff of Cleveland Opera, Lyric Opera Cleveland, Opera Cleveland, Finger Lakes Opera, and Kansas Lyric Opera.
 Her students appear in opera houses worldwide and her discography is available on all paid musical platforms.